notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 The **Multi-Instance** settings determine whether multiple instances of Notepad++ can be run simultaneously.

+* `☐ Default (mono-instance)`: every time you open a file from Windows, it will go into the single Notepad++ instance.
+If you open a session file while Notepad++ is already open, the files from that session will be opened in addition to the files you already have open.
+* `☐ Always in multi-instance mode`: every time you open a file from Windows, it will open a new instance of Notepad++.
 * `☐ Open session in a new instance (and save session automatically on exit)`: each session will open in a new instance, but multiple files can be opened in each session.
 "Opening a session" can be done either by using **File > Load session...**, or (if you have set the [MISC > Session File ext](#misc)) by opening a file with that extension.
 From Notepad++ v8.2, the loaded session in the new instance will be saved automatically while the instance exiting, if this option is set.
-* `☐ Always in multi-instance mode`: every time you open a file from Windows, it will open a new instance of Notepad++.
-* `☐ Default (mono-instance)`: every time you open a file from Windows, it will go into the single Notepad++ instance.
-If you open a session file while Notepad++ is already open, the files from that session will be opened in addition to the files you already have open.

 **WARNING**: If you select anything other than `Default (mono-instance)`, changed settings in one instance will _not_ influence the settings in the other instance, and only the changed settings in the _last_ instance closed will be saved to disk.

+The **Panel State and [-nosession]** checkboxes allow panel state to be remembered even when running in multi-instance mode or with `-nosession` (added v8.4.9).
+Normally, when run with `-nosession`, or when subsequent instances are run, all panels start as "off" (because the new instance ignores the session file).
+With each panel type that is checkmarked in these settings, Notepad++ will "remember" whether that panel was open in the previous session, even when the session is otherwise being ignored.
+The panels available are Clipboard History, Document List, Character Panel, Folder as Workspace, Project Panels, Document Map, Function List, and a catchall for all Plugin panels.
+For changes to these settings to take effect, Notepad++ must be restarted.

 The **Customize insert Date Time** settings will allow you to customize the time format inserted by [**Edit > Insert > Date Time (customized)**](../editing/#edit-menu).
 The